magmide/magmide/README.md

 This is nuanced, but the answer is still yes!

 First let's get something out of the way: software is *literally nothing more* than a mathematical/logical machine.
 It is one of the very few things in the world that can actually be perfect.
 Of course this perfection is in regard to an axiomatic model of a real machine rather than the true machine itself.
-But isn't it better to have an implementation that's provably correct according to a model rather than what we have now, an implementation that's obviously flawed according to that same model?
+But isn't it better to have an implementation that's provably correct according to a model rather than what we have now, an implementation that's obviously flawed according to a model?
 Formal verification is really just the next level of type checking, and type checking is still incredibly useful despite also only relating to a model.

 If you don't think a logical model can be accurate enough to model a real machine in sufficient detail, please check out these papers discussing [separation logic](http://www0.cs.ucl.ac.uk/staff/p.ohearn/papers/Marktoberdorf11LectureNotes.pdf), extremely high fidelity formalizations of the [x86](http://nickbenton.name/hlsl.pdf) and [arm](https://www.cl.cam.ac.uk/~mom22/arm-hoare-logic.pdf) instruction sets, and [Iris](https://people.mpi-sws.org/~dreyer/papers/iris-ground-up/paper.pdf).
 Academics have been busy doing amazing stuff, even if they haven't been sharing it very well.